HokAI — Find the Right AI Tool

 Many tools offer free tiers.
 Prioritize:

 Use free until you hit limits.
-Upgrade only when the constraint blocks you.
+Upgrade only when the constraint actually blocks you.

 Sample Stacks

-$0/month — ChatGPT free + Claude free + Gemini free (rotate as needed).
-Zapier free for 1–2 automations.
+$0/month — Rotate between ChatGPT free, Claude free, and Gemini free as needed.
+Zapier free for one or two automations.
 Canva free for images.
-No specialized paid tools.
+No paid tools.

-$30/month — One LLM subscription ($20/month) + one specialized tool ($10/month) or automation upgrade.
-Example: ChatGPT Plus + Buffer for social scheduling.
+$30/month — One LLM subscription ($20/month) plus one specialized tool ($10/month) or an automation upgrade.
+Example: ChatGPT Plus plus Buffer for social scheduling.

 Prefer tools that do multiple things.
 Notion with AI covers docs, wiki, and project management.
 An LLM can draft, edit, summarize, and brainstorm.
-Add specialized tools only when the general-purpose option is not enough.
+Add specialized tools only when the general-purpose option genuinely isn't enough.

 When to Upgrade